Common SME Barriers

 Other structural barriers to the growth of SMEs include the limited availability of finance, the disproportionate burden of regulation and the challenges of recruiting and retaining talent.

 Whether in business or in nature, growth might be described as the ability to overcome competition.
-The antidote to competition is innovation.
+The antidote to competition is innovation, and this can be achieved with a solid growth-based strategy.
 Many SMEs are adept at innovation, which is often how they grow beyond startup and why they are snapped up by larger organisations.
 But maintaining innovation as a core competency is difficult.
 Innovation is a function of ideas, and ideas are a function of connections.
 With respect to Archimedes, few people have their best ideas on their own – most come from sparking off other people.
 Connections are a vital component of sustained innovation.

 The second specific challenge – living closer to break-even – is best met by cultivating agility.
 SMEs are often more agile than corporations because they can move quickly and decisively.